skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 membership to the Mage's Guild for Skeeve, and information on where they can find Endo.

-Eomer asks what Endo was trying to do.
+Eomier asks what Endo was trying to do.
 Noreen explains that he doesn't know.
 He'd wanted to interrogate Endo himself, but the Alidian soldiers took him south directly without giving Noreeno a chance to intervene.

 They talk a bit more.
-Eomer and Noreeno make another side deal: If Eomer can find out who Endo's companion is, Noreeno will reveal how they spot fake travel papers.
+Eomier and Noreeno make another side deal: If Eomier can find out who Endo's companion is, Noreeno will reveal how they spot fake travel papers.

 Noreeno reveals that he can't describe more about the job while in town.
 He points out Vale Calma on their map, and gives them a location where they should meet him, at dawn, in two days.

-Eomer asks about the soldiers in masks.
+Eomier asks about the soldiers in masks.
 Noreeno replies that they are the Queen's elite guard.
 They take orders from her only and he has no idea how.